How to Install RPM Fusion on Fedora 39/38/37 Linux

 This command searches the output of dnf repolist for any occurrences of “rpmfusion.”
 If the installation was successful, you should see the newly added RPM Fusion repositories in the output.

-For users interested in accessing the latest bleeding-edge updates, such as beta releases or new NVIDIA drivers, enabling the RPM Fusion Testing repositories might be helpful.
-Keep in mind that packages in the Testing repositories may be unstable, so use them with caution.
+Enabling the RPM Fusion Testing repositories might be helpful for users interested in accessing the latest bleeding-edge updates, such as beta releases or new NVIDIA drivers.
+Remember that packages in the Testing repositories may be unstable, so use them cautiously.

 To enable the RPM Fusion Free Testing Updates repository, open the terminal and run the following command: